emoreno-hub/Disaster-Response-Pipelines/README.md

 In the data and models folder you can find two jupyter notebook that will help you understand how the model works step by step:

-    ETL Preparation Notebook: learn everything about the implemented ETL pipeline ML Pipeline Preparation Notebook: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn
+   1. ETL Preparation Notebook: learn everything about the implemented ETL pipeline
+   2. ML Pipeline Preparation Notebook: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn

 You can use ML Pipeline Preparation Notebook to re-train the model or tune it through a dedicated Grid Search section.

+### Acknowledgements
+- Udacity Data Science Nanodegree Program
+- Figure Eight for providing the data